Liam Dawson plays starring role to lead Hampshire to Metro Bank One-Day Cup final

 Hampshire will play Leicestershire at Trent Bridge on September 16 after a transcendent display by Liam Dawson, where he recorded career-best bowling figures to demolish Warwickshire and lead his team to a rampant nine-wicket triumph

-Liam Dawson ripped through Warwickshire with seven for 15 as Hampshire cruised into the Metro Bank One-Day Cup final with a nine-wicket win at Edgbaston.
+Liam Dawson ripped through Warwickshire with 7-15 as Hampshire cruised into the Metro Bank One-Day Cup final with a nine-wicket win at Edgbaston.

 Left-arm spinner Dawson registered his best bowling performance in any format and sent an already faltering innings into freefall with three wickets in four balls as Warwickshire folded all out for 93 inside 26 overs.

-Put in, the Bears were soon in trouble as former Edgbaston favourite Keith Barker took three for 28 in his opening burst.
+Put in, the Bears were soon in trouble as former Edgbaston favourite Keith Barker took 3-28 in his opening burst.

 Sam Hain (33 not out) could then only watch helplessly from the other end as his colleagues capitulated, with opener Ed Barnard (26) the only other home player to reach double figures.

-Hampshire eased to 95 for one in 19 overs with Fletcha Middleton scoring an unbeaten 54 to book a place in the final on September 16 against Leicestershire at Trent Bridge.
+Hampshire eased to 95-1 in 19 overs with Fletcha Middleton scoring an unbeaten 54 to book a place in the final on September 16 against Leicestershire at Trent Bridge.

 The visitors celebrated a job done almost to perfection while the big home crowd was left to digest Warwickshire's latest knockout implosion after commanding the group stage.